bsccode/RTES/ENS5204_Workshop_1.md

 ## Linux Environment

-Linux is a free open-source operating system with features similar to Windows but includes significant differences.
-It is the primary OS for ROS.
+Linux is a free open-source operating system with similar features and capabilities to Windows, but also some significant differences.
+This is the OS that best supports ROS, so we will be using it as our main development environment for the semester.
+The bootable USB you will be provided with should enable you to run it on any computer you can configure to boot from USB.
+Note, however, if you lose the drive you will be required to replace it at your cost, and will also lose your personal environment, so look after it!

+The Linux Desktop environment has a somewhat different layout to the Windows environment you might be used to, but you should be able to get to grips with the basic functionality reasonably easily as the controls are fairly similar.
+One key difference, however, particularly when using ROS, is that a lot of interactions with the Linux system are carried out through a Command Shell – or Terminal Window.

 **Important:** The bootable USB provided should be kept safe as losing it will result in the loss of your personal environment.